Laykonight/Thread_Pool_Library/README.md

 The Thread Pool library is a Java implementation providing a robust and efficient thread pool mechanism for concurrent task execution.
 It offers various features to manage and control the execution of tasks, including dynamic thread management, task prioritization, pausing and resuming operations, and graceful termination.

+This library utilizes a waitable queue implementation for managing tasks within the thread pool.

 ## Features

 - **Task Submission**: Allows users to submit tasks to the thread pool for execution.
 Tasks can be either `Runnable` or `Callable`, with optional priority settings.